-She has coached six All-Americans, 38 recipients of All-Region recognition, 42 named first time All-WIAC selections, and eight Academic All-District selections.
+She has coached seven All-Americans, 40 recipients of All-Region recognition, 46 named first time All-WIAC selections, and eight Academic All-District selections and one Academic All-American.
 Her coaching staff earned national recognition in 2008 when they received the National Fastpitch Coaches Association (NFCA) Coaching Staff of the Year award.
 In 2006 and 2007 the coaching staff earned NFCA Great Lakes Region Coaching Staff of the Year.

 In 1997 and 1999 Huntington’s teams at Simpson College in Indianola, Iowa won NCAA Division III titles.
 In 1996 and 1998 the teams finished third in at the NCAA Division III National Championship.
 Huntington also served as head athletic trainer at Simpson College for six years.
 In 2000 and 2001 she was the co-head coach of Nevada Community Schools softball program in Nevada, Iowa.
 Huntington spent two years as a certified athletic trainer with the Des Moines Sports Medicine Clinic in Des Moines, Iowa.

 Huntington earned her bachelor’s degree from Buena Vista College in 1992 and was a two-sport athlete.
 She played first base and was a co-captain on BVU’s NCAA Division III national runner-up softball team in 1992.
 She was a GTW/CoSIDA Academic All-Region recipient.
 She played basketball for four years at the college, whose 1989-1990 team advanced to the Elite Eight of the NCAA tournament.